-Any use of accessory workshops for a commercial activity shall comply with the requirements for Home Occupations in Section 2220.32.100 (Home Occupations) or, where applicable Cottage Industries in Section 2220.32.060 (Cottage Industries).
+Any use of accessory workshops for a commercial activity shall comply with the requirements for Home Occupations in Section 22.32.100 (Home Occupations) or, where applicable Cottage Industries in Section 22.32.060 (Cottage Industries).

-2220.32.140 - Residential Second Units Accessory Dwelling Units
+22.32.140 - Residential Second Units

 - A. Purpose.
-This Section is intended to accomplish the following: - Meet the County's projected housing needs and provide diverse housing opportunities; - 2.
+This Section is intended to accomplish the following: - 1.
+Meet the County's projected housing needs and provide diverse housing opportunities; - 2.
 Provide needed income for homeowners; - 3.
-Provide second units Accessory Dwelling Units which are safe and built to code; - Provide second units Accessory Dwelling Units which are compatible with the neighborhood and the environment; and - Comply with provisions of State law, including those contained in Section 65852.2 of the California Government Code.
+Provide second units which are safe and built to code; - 4.
+Provide second units which are compatible with the neighborhood and the environment; and - 5.
+Comply with provisions of State law, including those contained in Section 65852.2 of the California Government Code. - B. Applicability.
+The provisions of this Section shall apply to single-family and multifamily residential zoning districts, including the R1, R-2, RA, RR, RE, RSP, C-R1, C-R2, C-RA, CRSP, C-RSPS, A, A2, ARP, C-ARP, RMP, and C-RMP districts in the unincorporated portions of the County. - C. Design Characteristics.
+A second residential unit shall be designed and constructed as a permanent residence with a minimum of 220 square feet of floor area, including: food preparation facilities which may include kitchen counters and cabinets, a stove, oven, hot plate, microwave, refrigerator, or sink, as determined by the Director; both a separate bathroom and separate entrance intended for the use of the occupants, as determined by the Director.
+A second unit may be established by: - 1.
+The alteration of a single-family unit whereby food preparation facilities are not shared in common; - 2.
+The conversion of an attic, basement, garage, or other previously uninhabited portion of a single-family unit; - 3.
+The addition of a separate unit onto the existing single-family unit; or - 4.
+The conversion or construction of a separate structure on the parcel in addition to the existing single-family unit. - 5.
+Second units shall be consistent with all lot coverage and other site development standards per the applicable residential zoning district where such standards are considered on a cumulative basis that include accounting for any existing buildings on site.
+Second Units shall conform to all of the zoning and development standards (i.e., lot coverage, height, setbacks, design, FAR, etc.) of the residential zoning district which governs the lot.
+A Second Unit attached to the principal residence shall be subject to the height, setback, and coverage regulations of the principal residence.

-- B. Applicability.
-The provisions of this Section shall apply to single-family and multifamily residential zoning districts, including the R1, R2, RA, RR, RE, RSP, C-R1, C-R2, C-RA, CRSP, C-RSPS, A, A2, ARP, C-ARP, RMP, and C-RMP districts in the unincorporated portions of the County. - C. Design Characteristics.
-A second residential unitAn Accessory Dwelling Unit shall be designed and constructed as a permanent residence with a minimum of 220 square feet of floor area, including: food preparation facilities which may include kitchen counters and cabinets, a stove, oven, hot plate, microwave, refrigerator, or sink, as determined by the Director; both a separate bathroom and separate entrance intended for the use of the occupants, as determined by the Director.
-An second unit Accessory Dwelling Unit may be established by: - The alteration of a single-family unit whereby food preparation facilities are not shared in common: - The conversion of an attic, basement, garage, or other previously uninhabited portion of a single-family unit; - 3.
-The addition of a separate unit onto the existing single-family unit; or - The conversion or construction of a separate structure on the parcel in addition to the existing single-family unit. - 5.
-Second units-Accessory Dwelling Units shall be consistent with all lot coverage and other site development standards per the applicable residential zoning district where such standards are considered on a cumulative basis that include accounting for any existing buildings on site.
-Second Units Accessory Dwelling Units shall conform to all of the zoning and development standards (i.e., lot coverage, height, setbacks, design, FAR, etc.) of the residential zoning district which governs the lot. - D. Limitation on sale.
-A second unitAn Accessory Dwelling Unit may be rented but shall not be sold separately from the single-family unit. - E. Second UnitAccessory Dwelling Unit Permitting Procedure.
-Applications for Second UnitAccessory Dwelling Unit Permits that are not otherwise subject to a discretionary permit (e.g., Coastal Development Permit, Design Review, Variance) shall be approved ministerially without discretionary review or public hearing, pursuant to the Second Accessory Dwelling Unit Permit requirements established in Chapter 22.56 (Second Unit-Residential Accessory Dwelling Unit Permits). - F. Recordation of Residential Second Unit Accessory Dwelling Unit Permits.
-Any Residential Second Unit Accessory Dwelling Unit Permit granted in compliance with this Section may be recorded in the County Recorder's Office as an informational document in reference to the title of the subject property. - G. Periodic report.
-The Agency shall periodically prepare a report to the Planning Commission and Board on the status of this Section.
-The report shall include information about the number, size, type, and rent, as available, of each second unit Accessory Dwelling Unit by neighborhood.
+- D. Limitation on sale.
+A second unit may be rented but shall not be sold separately from the single-family unit. - E. Second Unit Permitting Procedure.
+Applications for Second Unit Permits that are not otherwise subject to a discretionary permit (e.g., Coastal Permit, Design Review, Variance) shall be approved ministerially without discretionary review or public hearing, pursuant to the Second Unit Permit requirements established in Chapter 22.56 (Second Unit Permits). - F. Recordation of Residential Second Unit Permits.
+Any Residential Second Unit Permit granted in compliance with this Section may be recorded in the County Recorder's Office as an informational document in reference to the title of the subject property. - G. Periodic report.
+The Agency shall periodically prepare a report to the Commission and Board on the status of this Section.
+The report shall include information about the number, size, type, and rent, as available, of each second unit by neighborhood.
 The report shall provide a basis for an evaluation of the effectiveness of this Section.

-2220.32.150 - Residential Uses in Commercial/Mixed Use Areas
+22.32.150 - Residential Uses in Commercial/Mixed Use Areas (Coastal)